Jungle Rot: History

 In the summer of 2017, Jungle Rot completed a successful US and Canada tour with legendary German thrash band Destruction and California's Warbringer, performed in Central America, headlining shows in Nicaragua, Costa Rica, Guatemala, and Mexico; and announced that they would be entering the studio in January 2018 to record their 10th studio album to be released in mid-2018.
 It was also revealed that former drummer Jesse Beahler would perform the drums on this new album.

 On June 8, 2018, the band announced the upcoming release of their self-titled tenth album.
 Two singles were released in June 2018: "A Burning Cinder" and "Fearmonger", the latter featuring guest vocal contributions from Destruction frontman Schmier.
 The album was released on Digipak CD, vinyl, and limited cassette on July 20, 2018.

 Later in June 2018, bassist/lyricist James Genenz was assaulted by a group of individuals during the late night hours outside his place of employment which left him with multiple injuries including a shattered ankle.
 After 2 surgeries, James was forced to sit out of the entirety of touring for the remainder of 2018 which included a North American jaunt with Havok and Extinction AD.
 In the spring of 2019, James regrouped with the band and they hit the road starting in Europe with a headlining tour with openers Ultra-Violence, where the band played through Austria, Slovakia, Italy, Switzerland, Germany, Belgium, Great Britain and Holland.
 Jungle Rot returned to the states and immediately hit the road with Deicide, Origin, and The Absence for another month before turning around and heading back to Europe for a few weeks.
 During this run Jungle Rot performed headlining shows in Holland, Sweden, Poland, Germany, France, Hungary, Czech Republic and made appearances at the metal festivals Brutal Assault, Party San Open Air, Stonehenge Festival, and Poet Fest.
 Jungle Rot returned home and performed at the Full Terror Assault Festival in Illinois and a hometown show before beginning to work on their next album.

 Spenser Syphers was announced as the new permanent drummer for Jungle Rot in June 2019.

 On March 22, 2022, the band announced their eleventh album, A Call to Arms, would be released on May 13.

 Style

-Jungle Rot plays an aggressive style of groovy death metal and are known to integrate groovy riffs into their death metal style.
+Most of Jungle Rot's music is groove infused death metal.
 Most of the lyrical subjects deal with war, torture, murder, death, and corruption.